mvallet91/JELAI/README.md

 For the Ollama server, see the steps above.

+- Clone this repository to your local machine
+- Run the Ollama server (see above)
+- Create an **.env** file in the **jupyterhub-docker/middleware** directory and add the Ollama server address:
+    - `ollama_url=http://localhost:11434` if you have it local, otherwise the address of your Ollama server
+- Run `docker compose -f 'docker-compose-dev.yml' build` to create all the images
+- Run `docker compose -f 'docker-compose-dev.yml' up -d` to start the images
+- Run `docker compose -f 'docker-compose-dev.yml' down` to stop them
+- If you make changes, like trying a different prompt in the **llm_handler.py** file in the **jupyterhub-docker/middleware** directory, you can rebuild the middleware container only:
+    - Run `docker compose -f 'docker-compose-dev.yml' up -d --build middleware-dev`
+    - Or just do `down` and `up` for the whole thing

+### For Step-by-step individual services:
 1. Create a venv and install the necessary packages for the LLM Handler:
     - Navigate to the Middleware directory in the terminal: `cd jupyterhub-docker/middleware`
     - `python -m venv llm-handler`